 The staff, especially Julian Darisse, who we dealt with upon arrival was excellent.
 We arrived early with a 3 month old baby with us and he set up a room immediately so the baby and parents could rest.
 Our room was ready 2 hours later and he let us know immediately so we could rest as well.
 We felt very pampered and cared for during our stay by all the staff we met.
 Such a wonderful stay in Toronto.

-Traveller from T.
+Traveller from Richmond, BC

-Traveller from Vancouver, BC
+Traveller from Ottawa

 Toronto’s culturally diverse downtown includes the CN Tower, the Royal Ontario Museum, and the Art Gallery of Ontario.
 Air Canada Centre is home to the Toronto Maple Leafs, and Rogers Centre features the Blue Jays.
 Toronto’s underground city is a great way to get around the downtown core when the temperature drops.
 Known as the PATH, it is also the world’s largest subterranean shopping center.